 A directed/independent study is the equivalent of a term of study in a course for the student, and students meet with a faculty member for about 40 hours during that term.
-The outcomes are determined by the Vice Dean of Graduate Studies to be the equivalent of a full course for the relevant number of credits.
+The outcomes are determined by the General Director for Graduate Studies to be the equivalent of a full course for the relevant number of credits.
 Maximum enrolled students should not exceed more than four students, and for graduation purposes only.
 The faculty member and the students are free to arrange the times for their meetings, but at least one meeting is held at the beginning of the directed study where the (objectives, activities, standards for assessment, course plan, and distribution of 40 hrs. during that term) are all agreed on.
-A record of this will be send to Vice Dean of Graduate Studies and Academic Advisor and finally to the Dean for approval.
+A record of this will be send to General Director for Graduate Studies and Academic Advisor for final approval.